 Non-Repayable Scholarships and Grants

 WSC offers non-repayable scholarships and grants to our students that are awarded on the basis of a variety of factors including financial need, previous academic performance, denominational affiliation and ministry interests.
-Additional criteria for individual scholarships and grants are listed in the Academic Catalogue.
+Additional criteria for individual scholarships and grants are listed in the Academic Catalogue, or can be found on the website under Scholarships & Grants, addressing these areas:

 Federal Student Loans